 Andre the Giant hailed from France, where he began his wrestling career at the age of 18.
 He was trained by a man named, Frank Valois, a former French wrestler, himself.
 Andre’s enormous body was a sight to behold.

-When thinking about Andre’s mammoth stature, it is almost comical that he needed a bodyguard.
+Frank Valois was not just Andre the Giant’s trainer but also his bodyguard -- and yes, when you think about Andre’s mammoth stature, it is almost comical that he needed a bodyguard.
 Andre stood 7 feet, 4 inches tall and weighed 520 pounds.
-He debuted his pro wrestling career in 1966 and didn’t take long to make a name and following for himself.
-His first stop was Paris where his talent was quickly realized.
-Andre debuted in Japan in 1970 where he was billed as, Monster Roussimoff.
-Eventually, he made his way to the United States where he was met with open arms.
+He began his pro wrestling career in 1966 and didn’t take long to make a name and following for himself.
+His first stop was Paris, where his talent was quickly realized.
+Andre made his debut on the Japanese wrestling scene in 1970 where he was billed as "Monster Roussimoff."
+Eventually, he made his way to the United States, where he was met with open arms.
 He put on quite a show.

 Gigantism is a condition that is caused by the body having excess growth hormones.
 This condition catapulted Andre the Giant to the top of the wrestling world.
 He was so large that he was referred to as, “the eighth wonder of the world.”